ai-techsystems/deepC/docs/howToAddNewOperators.md

 2. Create test file (.cpp) in src/operators (_see other files for example_)
 3. Compile and run .cpp file
 4. Add your opeprator in swig/dnnc.api file for Python interface
-5. Add python test in test/swig/<operatorName>.py (_see other files for example_)
+5. Add python test in test/swig/\<operatorName>.py (_see other files for example_)
-6. Test operator from Python interface
+6. Test operator from Python interface.
+Once it passes, add \<operatorName>.py in file test/swig/passingTests.txt.
 7. Create pull request on Github

 [<img src="https://img.youtube.com/vi/2CITO2SEAfE/maxresdefault.jpg" width="100%">](https://youtu.be/2CITO2SEAfE)